 In order to support emerging Chinese photographers and promote contemporary Chinese art photography, Three Shadows established its annual “Three Shadows Photography Award” contest in 2008, which is open to Chinese located all over the world.
 The “Three Shadows Photography Award” is based in academic thought and takes an independent view of contemporary photography as a starting point by inviting a panel of international jurors to select artwork by photographers with the greatest artistic merit and spirit of independence.
 The award also serves to examine, explore, and uncover Chinese contemporary photography while exposing it to the greater public.

 From 2010 to 2012, Three Shadows collaborated with the famed French photography festival Les Rencontres d’Arles to host three years of the “Caochangdi Photo Spring—Arles in Beijing” festival.
 In 2015, the collaboration evolved into the annual “Jimei x Arles International Photo Festival” in Xiamen, China.
-The festival includes exhibitions, portfolio reviews, symposiums, a university lecture tour, a photobook market, and a variety of other events, including the “Jimei x Arles Discovery Award” and “Nomination Award.”
+The festival includes exhibitions, portfolio reviews, symposiums, a university lecture tour, a photobook market, and a variety of other events, including the “Jimei x Arles Discovery Award” and “Women Photographers Award.”
 It aims to become the largest and highest quality photo festival in Asia.

 The Three Shadows Educational Program focuses on academic research of photography, the dissemination of knowledge about photography, and the cultivation of new talent.
 The Centre invites outstanding domestic artists, visiting scholars, and photography theorists to hold workshops, providing high-level courses to photography enthusiasts.
 Additionally, the Program offers youth courses, extending the reach of contemporary photographic education to a wide audience.